enasequence/read_docs/faq/pathogen-subs-guide.rst

          chr04   4 Linear-Chromosome
          chrMi   MIT Linear-Chromosome Mitochondrion

+If there are sequences that are associated with a specific chromosome, but order and orientation is unknowm, you can also add sn
+`unlocalised list file <https://ena-docs.readthedocs.io/en/latest/submit/fileprep/assembly.html#unlocalised-list-file>`_ to the submission.
+Alternatively, an `AGP file <https://ena-docs.readthedocs.io/en/latest/submit/fileprep/assembly.html#agp-file>`_ may also be submitted to define unplaced sequences.

 Webin-CLI submission
 ````````````````````

-When you have prepared your assembly files and you are ready for submission, you can test the submission using the Webin-CLI ``-validate`` flag.
+When you have prepared your files, including the assembly, the manifest file and any additional files for higher assemblies,
-When you are ready to submit the assembly, you can use the ``-submit`` flag.
+You can validate and test your submission using the Webin-CLI ``-validate`` flag.
+When you are ready to submit the assembly,
+you can use the ``-submit`` flag.

 **Webin-CLI validate command:**